dalequark/daleonai/_drafts/build-your-own-ai-moderator-bot-for-discord-with-the-perspective-api.md

      return data;
     }

 To actually connect with the API, we call `const analyzer = new googleapis.commentanalyzer_v1alpha1.Commentanalyzer();`.
-We then package up a request (LINE TODO), specifying our language and the attributes we want to analyze, and send it to the API.
+We then package up a request on line 21, specifying our language and the attributes we want to analyze, and send it to the API.
 That’s it!
 On line 30, we check to see if the scores returned from the Perspective API are above our threshold (0.75).

 Congratulations, you can now use machine learning to analyze text!
 Now let’s throw that useful functionality into a Discord bot.